laulin/ntronic/modules/power_supply/README.md

   (Standard 1×2 base)
   ![button.png](../bases/base_line_1x2.png)

-After printing, insert the **brass inserts** into the `top` piece using a soldering iron before assembly.
+After printing, insert the **brass inserts** into the `top` piece using a soldering iron before assembly and screws metal contacts in the `base`.

 ---